Skip to content

 benefits of a core claims document

 If you don’t currently use a CCD, your team or agency partners may be making the same mistakes across their promotional materials, leading to extra review time to resolve issues.
-Your team may also be resolving issues differently, which creates inconsistencies across materials.
-A CCD solves this problem by making it easy to check how a claim should be worded and what references to use.
-In other words, a CCD provides clarity, and clarity lessens the likelihood of mistakes, increases consistency, and helps maintain compliance.
+Your team may also be resolving issues differently, which creates inconsistencies.
+A well-maintained CCD ensures every writer, reviewer, and partner is aligned on how claims should be worded and substantiated.

 The biggest benefit is that CCDs can significantly reduce review time.
 When copywriters have a CCD to reference, they don’t have to write new claims copy or dig for references for every promotional piece, which makes preparing for review faster.
 Also, by creating a CCD, your team members agree to the claims you can make ahead of time, which simplifies and speeds up approval times.

-Despite these benefits, CCDs need dedicated time–both to develop a first version and update it over time.
+Despite these benefits, CCDs need dedicated time to develop a first version and then to update it over time.
 Keep this in mind as we walk through the steps on how to create one.

 How to create a core claims document